smartarch/extremexp-llm/patterns.md

 Evaluation metric: correctness

-Example instance: Task 'FeatureExtraction' is labeled as "data preprocessing" and it preceeds 'MLModelTraining', question: "Does a data preprocessing task run before 'MLModelTraining?"
+Example instance: Task 'FeatureExtraction' is labeled as "data preprocessing" and it precedes 'MLModelTraining', question: "Does a data preprocessing task run before 'MLModelTraining?"

 Note: Other variants of this pattern can also be created, e.g., "Does a task with property $P$ run *after* $T_2$?" (if the order of tasks is appropriately changed in the architecture).